cbrennanpoole/Qualitative-Self/README.md

                 2. Questions of doubt &
                 3. Resistance to change.
                 4. Serve as liaison / conduet as the voice of the dock to : `senior management`; `advocating for legitimate equipment needs and fundamental employee benefits (F/T & P/T issues);
-9. Author and co-collaborator to :
+9. Author and co-collaborator of :
     - 20% Dock operations productivity enhancement (KPI),
         1. No less than 40% gain in delivery before exception metric;
 10. Slash :